PRESS ESC TO CLOSE

 Dog getting her teeth brushed

-Dental disease is very often overlooked by pet owners because it can be hard to spot, says Dr. Patrik Holmboe, head veterinarian for veterinary telemedicine provider Cooper Pet Care.
+Dental disease is very often overlooked by dog parents because it can be hard to spot, says Dr. Patrik Holmboe, head veterinarian for veterinary telemedicine provider Cooper Pet Care.
 “Often by the time something is done about it, the issue has worsened to a serious state — potentially causing a lot of pain and discomfort to the poor animal,” he adds.

-Indeed, over 80% of dogs show signs of dental disease by the time they turn 3 years old, according to research — a number that gets bigger the longer pet parents ignore the problem.
+Indeed, between 80-90% of dogs show signs of dental disease by the time they turn 3 years old, according to research, a number that gets bigger the longer pet parents ignore the problem.

 Related: 8 Dog Breeds That Are at a Higher Risk of Getting Dental Disease

-Unfortunately, it can take years for dog parents to notice just how bad their pup’s dental health is, so it is important to understand the stages.
+Unfortunately, it can take years for dog parents to notice just how bad their pup’s dental health is, so it is important to understand the stages, and start with preventative care early.

 The Four Stages of Dog Dental Disease